Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Introduction

 Many works have incorporated human intention estimation in highly structured settings~\cite{perez2015fast, villani2018survey}.
 We observe critical limitations when previous methods are applied to less structured tasks.
 Take a prototypical collaborative assembly task in Figure~\ref{fig:intro} as an example, where a human-robot team assembles four pairs of male and female parts at designated regions\footnote{This task is a less structured analogy to BMW/MINI Crash Can Assembly Task demonstrated at \url{https://youtu.be/keh99z1M5LI}, where human aligns rivets and robot performs rivet installation.}.
 The human is responsible for part alignment which requires delicate manipulation skills, and the robot is responsible for pushing male parts into female parts which requires a large force.
 In this application, the prior methods will fail due to two key factors: dynamic intention and intention hierarchy.

 First, human intention changes at different stages of the task.
 The robot needs to estimate and follow the sequence by which the human aligns the parts.
-Prior works typically define human intention as a single random variable which does not evolve over time~\cite{cacace2018shared}.
+Prior works typically define human intention as a single random variable that does not evolve over time~\cite{cacace2018shared}.
 This definition transforms a multi-step task into multiple single-step tasks, and intention estimation can converge prematurely in one task before the next begins.
-Alternatively, the intention is inferred by single shot classification~\cite{driggs2015identifying}, but inference capabilities are impaired with limited historical information.
+Alternatively, the intention is inferred by single shot classification~\cite{driggs2015identifying}, but inference capabilities are limited with partial historical information.

 Second, human intention is often composed of a multi-layer hierarchy.
 Previous works are focused on single-layer cases \cite{geravand2013human, nicolis2018human}, which can be inadequate to address unstructured settings.
 In the proposed example, a two-layer intention hierarchy is needed to entail efficiency and robustness.
 The high level includes \textit{coexistence interactive intention}, meaning the human intends to work without interruption from the robot, and \textit{cooperation interactive intention}, meaning the human intends to physically guide the robot.
 The low level includes which part the human intends to work on, and assembly failure correction.